Biography of Bandsman Archie Smith (6938)

 • Lincolnshire Echo Wednesday 27th September 1916

 On Monday last Mr. and Mrs. Wm.
 Smith of Horbling, received an official notification that their son, Pte.
 Albert Smith, Of the Oxford and Bucks, Light Infantry, had died at the Base Hospital, Rouen, from wounds received in action.
-The deepest sympathy is felt for the soorowful parents, for quite recently another son, Driver Ernest Smith, of the R.F.A., was wounded in France and is now in a LOndon Convalescent Hospital.
-To add to their grief a third son, Bandsman Archie Smith, of the K.R.R., not long ago succumbed to an illness from which he suffered after returning with his reiment from India.
+The deepest sympathy is felt for the sorrowful parents, for quite recently another son, Driver Ernest Smith, of the R.F.A., was wounded in France and is now in a Lndon Convalescent Hospital.
+To add to their grief a third son, Bandsman Archie Smith, of the K.R.R., not long ago succumbed to an illness from which he suffered after returning with his regiment from India.

 • Grantham Journal Saturday 30th September 1916